romeo1two/SparkLightGBMCrossVal/README.md

-# Spring-MVC-Spring-DATA-SOLR-tutorial
-Spring MVC / Spring DATA SOLR / tutorial
+# SparkSqoopPractice and alittle more

 Hi everyone!

-Here will be some usefull information about new Tutorial on Spring MVC / Spring Data SOLR
+Here will be some usefull information about new Practice notebook on SparkSqoop

 somthing else for new branch + some other stuff